View Workflow Executions in Medusa Admin

 In the first section, you'll find a summary of the workflow execution, including:

-• A badge at the top right indicating its status.
+• A badge at the top end of the section indicating the execution's status.

 • The workflow's unique ID, which you specify when you create the workflow.